 SN 2016iet has a multitude of oddities, including its incredibly long duration, large energy, unusual chemical fingerprints, and environment poor in heavier elements — for which no obvious analogs exist in the astronomical literature.

 Sebastian Gomez, also of the Center for Astrophysics and lead author of the investigation, which was published in The Astrophysical Journal, said:

 “When we first realized how thoroughly unusual SN 2016iet is, my reaction was: ‘Whoa — did something go horribly wrong with our data?’”

-The unusual nature of SN 2016iet, as revealed by Gemini and other data, suggest that it began its life as a star with about 200 times the mass of our Sun — making it one of the most massive and powerful single star explosions ever observed.
+The unusual nature of SN 2016iet, as revealed by Gemini and other data, suggests that it began its life as a star with about 200 times the mass of our Sun — making it one of the most massive and powerful single-star explosions ever observed.
 Growing evidence suggests the first stars born in the Universe may have been just as massive.

 Astronomers predicted that if such behemoths retain their mass throughout their brief life (a few million years), they will die as pair-instability supernovae, which gets its name from matter-antimatter pairs formed in the explosion.

 Most massive stars end their lives in an explosive event that spews matter rich in heavy metals into space, while their core collapses into a neutron star or black hole.
 But pair-instability supernovae are a different breed.

 When a pair-instability supernova collapses, it annihilates the entire star